destinyae/deepbookv3/README.md

 2. State - the most complex: maintains individual user data, overall volumes, historic volumes, and governance.
 3. Vault - the least complex: settles users funds after action execution.

 Users can place, modify and cancel limit / market orders.
 These actions will require a funded `BalanceManager` with the appropriate amount of base and quote tokens as well as DEEP tokens for trading fees.
-DBv3 also supports direct swaps, allowing users as well as protocols building on top of DBv3 to place market orders with `Coin` objects as inputs drectly and receive `Coin` objects as outputs.
+DBv3 also supports direct swaps, allowing users as well as protocols building on top of DBv3 to place market orders with `Coin` objects as inputs directly and receive `Coin` objects as outputs.

 ## $DEEP

 ### Trading Fees

 In the initial release, all pool creation will be permissioned and DEEP tokens will be required to pay for trading fees.
-In the future upgrades, these restrictions will be removed, but usage of the DEEP token will still be incentivized.
+In future upgrades, these restrictions will be removed, but usage of the DEEP token will still be incentivized.
 Both takers and makers will pay fees in DEEP, but makers with enough staked DEEP tokens will be eligible for rebates at the end of every epoch.
 Excess DEEP accumulated by all pools will be burned on a regular basis.
 DEEP/SUI and DEEP/USDC pools will be launched and whitelisted.
 Whitelisted pools have 0% trading fees.
 This allows users to easily obtain DEEP tokens to pay for trading fees in non DEEP pools.

 ### DEEP Staking & Governance